-The names of the Directors, together with a detailed description of the skills, expertise and experience of each Director appears in the Board of Directors section.
-Jeremy Masding was co-opted onto the Board as an Executive Director on 28 February 2012 and was subsequently appointed as Group Chief Executive Officer on 29 June 2012 following his re-appointment by shareholders' at the 2012 AGM.
-At an EGM held on the 20 July 2011, Piotr Skoczylas was appointed to the Board subject to receipt of approval by the CBI.
-On 22 December 2011, the CBI issued confirmation that they had no objection to the appointment of Mr Skoczylas subject to Mr Skoczylas undertaking specified training relevant to the retail banking sector.
-Having completed this training his appointment to the Board became effective on 4 April 2012.
-Dominic Dodd was co-opted onto the Board as a Non-Executive Director on 18 December 2012.
+The names of the Directors, together with a detailed description of the skills, expertise and experience of each Director appear in the Board of Directors section.
+Jeremy Masding was co-opted onto the Board as an Executive Director on 28 February 2012 and was subsequently appointed as Group Chief Executive Officer on 29 June 2012.
+Dominic Dodd was co-opted onto the Board as a Non-Executive Director on 1 October 2012.
 Glen Lucken was co-opted onto the Board as an Executive Director with effect from 2 January 2013.
-Bernard Collins retired from the Board on 22 May 2012 at the conclusion of the Company's 2012 AGM and David McCarthy and Kevin Murphy resigned from the Board on 29 June 2012 following the sale of the Life Group.
+David McCarthy resigned from the Board on 29 June 2012 following the sale of the Life Group.